-We are developing a ZFN-mediated gene editing approach to hemophilia A and B in collaboration with Shire AG.
-This program is currently in preclinical stage studies.
+We are developing a ZFN-mediated genome editing approach to hemophilia A and B in collaboration with Shire, using our proprietary In Vivo Protein Replacement Platform (IVPRP).
+These programs are currently in preclinical development.

 Sangamo’s Therapeutic Approach